Ronneby Municipality

 The present municipality was created in 1967 through the amalgamation of the City of Ronneby with three surrounding units.

 Localities

 There are 8 urban areas (also called a Tätort or locality) in Ronneby Municipality.

 In the table the localities are listed according to the size of the population as of December 31, 2010.
 The municipal seat is in bold characters.

-Politics
+Demographics

-Ronneby was run by the Social Democratic Party for over 80 consecutive years, until a right wing coalition won the election in 2010.
-This coalition consists of the Moderate Party (23,5 %), the Center Party (11,8 %), the Peoples Party (5,7%), the Christian Democrats (1,8%) and the Ronneby Party (7,2%).
-The chairman of the municipal board of directors is moderate Roger Fredriksson.
+This is a demographic table based on Ronneby Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

-The Ronneby Party is a party with local interests formed before the national election of 1994.
-In 1998 the party had got 6.3% of the votes and three seats in the municipal council.
-In 2002 the vote share was reduced to 3.0%.
+In total there were 29,148 residents, including 21,933 Swedish citizens of voting age.
+42.4 % voted for the left coalition and 56.0 % for the right coalition.
+Indicators are in percentage points except population totals and income.